TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Introduction

 \section{Introduction}

-Deep learning is widely using in many areas of data analysis.
-With appropriate training, deep learning models can achieve much higher performance than traditional ones\cite{DLSurvey}.
-However, a significant problem of deep learning is that it is usually costly for GPU memory, especially in the communities of image recognition and natural language processing, whose models like ResNet\cite{ResNet}, BERT\cite{BERT} and GPT-3\cite{GPT-3} have as many as billions of parameters, so that there are costs to be applied into real-world jobs.
-These parameters and the corresponding feature maps cause massive GPU memory footprint\cite{Efficient}, which impedes their application.
-For example, such deep neural networks(DNN) could hardly be performed in a database, since it is prohibitive to build a large GPU cluster for the existing database system.
+\IEEEPARstart{D}{eep} learning is widely used in many areas of data analysis.
+With appropriate training, deep learning models can achieve much higher performance than traditional ones \cite{DLSurvey}.
+However, a significant problem of deep learning is that it is usually costly for GPU memory, especially in the communities of image recognition and natural language processing, whose models like ResNet \cite{ResNet}, BERT \cite{BERT}, and GPT-3 \cite{GPT-3} have as many as billions of parameters.
+These parameters and the corresponding feature maps cause massive GPU memory footprint \cite{Efficient}, which impedes their application.
+For example, such deep neural networks(DNN) could hardly be performed in a database since building a large GPU cluster is prohibitive for the existing database systems.
 Thus, the increasing size of deep learning models acquires that the GPU memory must be managed more efficiently.

-Additionally, many scenarios of deep learning have multiple dynamic workloads, such as cloud database services\cite{Narasayya2015SharingBP}, in-database machine learning\cite{Li2018EasemlTM, Karlas2018EasemlIA}, cloud deep learning services\cite{Multi-tenant_Deeplearning, GPU_Cluster, Narayanan2020HeterogeneityAwareCS}, and AI-driven DBMSes\cite{Neo, Bao, LearnedIndex}.
-Although a single workload may not occupies much memory, the total amount of running jobs is huge, so there needs to be enough GPU memory for each job.
-For example, prior work\cite{Narayanan2020HeterogeneityAwareCS} mentioned that there are situations in that jobs cannot be co-located due to the GPU memory constraints in cluster scheduling problems.
+Additionally, many scenarios of deep learning have multiple dynamic workloads, such as cloud database services \cite{Narasayya2015SharingBP}, in-database machine learning \cite{Li2018EasemlTM, Karlas2018EasemlIA}, cloud deep learning services \cite{Multi-tenant_Deeplearning, GPU_Cluster, Narayanan2020HeterogeneityAwareCS}, and AI-driven DBMSes \cite{Neo, Bao, LearnedIndex}.
+Although the memory occupied by a single load is limited, the total amount of running jobs is huge, so there needs to be enough GPU memory for each job.
+For example, prior work \cite{Narayanan2020HeterogeneityAwareCS} mentioned that there are situations in that jobs cannot be co-located due to the GPU memory constraints in cluster scheduling problems.
 To tackle such problems under multiple dynamic workload scenarios, we propose TENSILE to reduce the total GPU memory peak.

-The \textbf{key problem} is how to reduce the GPU memory peak of each and entire computation process efficiently and update the scheduling plan in time to fit the dynamic workloads.
-Although there are already some efficient methods\cite{Capuchin, vDNN, SuperNeurons} to reduce the GPU memory cost by swapping and recomputation, the following three issues are still unsolved.
+The \textbf{critical problem} is how to reduce the GPU memory peak of each and entire computation process efficiently and update the scheduling plan in time to fit the dynamic workloads.
+Although there are already some efficient methods \cite{Capuchin, vDNN, SuperNeurons} to reduce the GPU memory cost by swapping and recomputation, the following three issues are still unsolved.